genesys-samples/Architect_IVR_Data-Actions/content/020-Getting-Started/10_Design.md

 ![image](/images/scriptproperties.PNG)

 In the same "Script" button, you will also see a "Save" button.
-It is recommended to save frequently to avoid losing your work!
+It is recommended to save frequently to avoid losing your (art)work!

 Scripts can be very simple with static components, meaning we can display the same script to a set of agents (or all agents) on every call.
 Even a static script can provide incredibly beneficial information, or even embedded tools to an agent.